pixavier/mqtt4snap/README.md

 ![request reporter block](img/PubSub_client-server_sync.png)

-PubSub architectures, with a one-time subscription and a response waiting semaphore based mechanism, can be considered as a generalization of synchronous Client-server architectures.
+PubSub architectures can be considered as a generalization of Client-server architectures:
+    - An asynchronoys request-response can be converted into synchronous with a response waiting semaphore based mechanism.
+    - Synchronous request-response can be emulated in PubSub with a one-time subscription and a waiting semaphore.
+    - PubSub can be emulated in Client-server if all agents can play both client and server roles.

-The waiting semaphore can be improved adding timeout management.
+Waiting semaphores can be improved adding timeout management.

 ### disconnect block

 The **disconnect** block accepts the value **all** as a parameter, and then it closes all existing connections to the MQTT brokers.

+*Note:* This library allways use Quality of Service (QoS) level 0.

 ## Acknowledgents